Properties of water: History

 Henry Cavendish showed that water was composed of oxygen and hydrogen in 1781.
 The first decomposition of water into hydrogen and oxygen, by electrolysis, was done in 1800 by English chemist William Nicholson and Anthony Carlisle.
 In 1805, Joseph Louis Gay-Lussac and Alexander von Humboldt showed that water is composed of two parts hydrogen and one part oxygen.

 Gilbert Newton Lewis isolated the first sample of pure heavy water in 1933.

 The properties of water have historically been used to define various temperature scales.
 Notably, the Kelvin, Celsius, Rankine, and Fahrenheit scales were, or currently are, defined by the freezing and boiling points of water.
-The less common scales of Delisle, Newton, Réaumur, and Rømer were defined similarly.
+The less-common scales of Delisle, Newton, Réaumur, and Rømer were defined similarly.
 The triple point of water is a more commonly used standard point today.

 Nomenclature

 The accepted IUPAC name of water is oxidane or simply water, or its equivalent in different languages, although there are other systematic names which can be used to describe the molecule.
 Oxidane is only intended to be used as the name of the mononuclear parent hydride used for naming derivatives of water by substituent nomenclature.
 These derivatives commonly have other recommended names.
 For example, the name hydroxyl is recommended over oxidanyl for the –OH group.
-The name oxane is explicitly mentioned by the IUPAC as being unsuitable for this purpose, since it is already the name of a cyclic ether also known as tetrahydropyran.
+The name oxane is explicitly mentioned by the IUPAC as being unsuitable for this purpose, since it is already the preferred name of a cyclic ether also known as tetrahydropyran.

 The simplest systematic name of water is hydrogen oxide.
 This is analogous to related compounds such as hydrogen peroxide, hydrogen sulfide, and deuterium oxide (heavy water).
 Using chemical nomenclature for type I ionic binary compounds, water would take the name hydrogen monoxide, but this is not among the names published by the International Union of Pure and Applied Chemistry (IUPAC).
 Another name is dihydrogen monoxide, which is a rarely used name of water, and mostly used in the dihydrogen monoxide parody.

 Other systematic names for water include hydroxic acid, hydroxylic acid, and hydrogen hydroxide, using acid and base names.
 (Note: Both acid and base names exist for water because it is amphoteric (able to react both as an acid or an alkali).)
 None of these exotic names are used widely.
 The polarized form of the water molecule, H^{+}OH^{−}, is also called hydron hydroxide by IUPAC nomenclature.

 Water substance is a rare term used for H_{2}O when one does not wish to specify the phase of matter (liquid water, water vapor, some form of ice, or a component in a mixture) though the term water is also used with this general meaning.

 Oxygen dihydride is another way of referring to water, but modern usage often restricts the term "hydride" to ionic compounds (which water is not).